Diophantine Geometry over Groups IX: Envelopes and Imaginaries

 In an arbitrary group, there are 3 basic (not necessarily definable) families of equivalence relations: conjugation, left and right cosets of subgroups, and double cosets of subgroups.
 As in general a subgroup may not be definable, not all these equivalence relations are definable equivalence relations.

-By results of M. Bestvina and M. Feighn [Be-Fe2] (on negligible sets), the only definable subgroups of a free or a torsion-free hyperbolic group are (infinite) cyclic.
+By results of M. Bestvina and M. Feighn [Be-Fe2] (on negligible sets), of Kharlampovich-Myasnikov [KM], and of Pillay, Perin, Sklinos and Tent [PPST], the only definable subgroups of a free or a torsion-free hyperbolic group are (infinite) cyclic.
 Hence, the only basic equivalence relations over these groups that are definable, are conjugation, and left, right and double cosets of cyclic groups.

-Note that conjugation is an equivalence relation of singletons, left and right cosets of cyclic groups are equivalence relations of pairs of elements, and double cosets of cyclic groups are equivalence relations of triples of elements (see theorems 2.1, 2.2 and 2.3).
+V. Guirardel pointed to us [Gu] that in the case of a cyclic group $C$, for every fixed non-zero pair, $\ell_1,\ell_2 \in Z$, the relation: $c^{\ell_1}uc^{\ell_2} \sim u$ where $c \in C$, is an equivalence relation (over a general group).
+Hence, over a free (or a torsion-free hyperbolic) group this is a definable equivalence relation that strictly refines the definable equivalence relation corresponding to double cosets of two cyclic subgroups that are contained in the same maximal cyclic subgroup.

+Guirardel also noticed that over a free or a torsion-free hyperbolic group $G$ commuting up to conjugation is a definable equivalence relation as well. i.e., the relation $z_1 \sim z_2$, when $z_1,z_2 \neq 1$, and there exists $g \in G$ such that $[gz_1g^{-1},z_2]=1$.
+Hence, over free groups there are additional basic families of equivalence relations, that generalize cosets and double cosets of cyclic groups.

-Our first goal in this paper is to show that these 3 basic families of definable equivalence relations are imaginaries (i.e., not reals).
+Our first goal in this paper is to define the basic families of equivalence relations over a free group, and show that these basic families of definable equivalence relations are imaginaries (i.e., not reals).
 In model theory, a (definable) equivalence relation is considered trivial (and called real) if it is obtained from a definable function, i.e., if there exists some definable function so that every equivalence class is the preimage of a point.
-In the second section of this paper (theorems 2.1-2.4) we show that over free and torsion-free hyperbolic groups, conjugation, left and right cosets of cyclic groups, and double cosets of cyclic groups are not reals (i.e., there exists no definable function so that classes in any of these equivalence relations are preimages of points).
+In the second section of this paper we define the basic basic families of equivalence relations over a free group and prove that over free (and torsion-free hyperbolic groups) all these basic families of equivalence relations are not real. i.e., there exist no definable functions so that classes in any of these equivalence relations are preimages of points.